-Homework is set twice a week and is marked by the teacher.
 Progress is assessed through some assessed homeworks, but mainly tests and the end of year examinations.
 Pupils are graded on a 9 – 1 scale in line with the new GCSE and each pupil has a “flight path” to enable us to judge whether they are making expected progress towards their GCSE target.

 Pupils in the top sets take part in the Intermediate Maths challenge run by the UKMT (United Kingdom Maths Trust).

 A small group of mathematicians working at an advanced level are offered the opportunity to take Additional Mathematics (Syllabus: OCR FSMQ 6993).
 These lessons usually take place once a week during lunchtime during year 10 and year 11.

 The MFL department aims to create and develop enthusiastic and independent learners.
 We are committed to establishing a learning environment that encourages students to feel confident about taking risks and developing informed opinions about the wider world.

 We want students to reflect on and improve their skills, ask questions and enjoy challenge in the classroom.
 We wish to maximise the achievement and progression of each pupil by developing mutual respect, trust and co-operation between pupils, staff and parents.